Who wins the Nikola Vucevic vs. Jimmy Butler matchup in tonight's game?

 Jimmy Butler & the Heat

-- The Heat's +32 scoring differential (outscoring opponents by 1.4 points per game) is a result of scoring 112.7 points per game (21st in the NBA) while giving up 111.3 per outing (ninth in the league).
+- The Heat average 112.8 points per game (20th in the league) while allowing 111.8 per outing (ninth in the NBA).
+They have a +24 scoring differential overall.

-- Miami averages 41.0 rebounds per game (26th in the league) compared to the 42.0 of its opponents.
+- The 41.1 rebounds per game Miami averages rank 26th in the league.
+Its opponents grab 42.1 per outing.

-- The Heat hit 12.8 three-pointers per game (13th in the league), while their opponents have made 13.6 on average.
+- The Heat knock down 12.9 three-pointers per game (11th in the league) at a 39.2% rate (first in the NBA), compared to the 13.6 their opponents make while shooting 38% from beyond the arc.

-- Miami has won the turnover battle by 2.2 turnovers per game, committing 12.5 (eighth in NBA play) while forcing 14.7 (sixth in the league).
+- Miami wins the turnover battle by 1.9 per game, committing 12.4 (sixth in the league) while its opponents average 14.3.

 Sportsbook Promo Codes